 VIES is an abbreviation for VAT Information Exchange System.
 It is an EU system and applies to any business that sells to other EU states.

-Where a supplier sells goods or services to another EU country they can apply the zero rate to the supply of goods or services.
-In order to ensure that this zero-rating is not abused the supplier must make reports showing the VAT number of the customer and the value of supplies.
+A supplier can apply the zero rate when they sell goods or services to another EU country.
+In order to ensure this is not abused, the supplier must make reports showing the VAT number of the customer and the value of supplies.

 This information is shared between EU tax authorities and the relevant authorities can make checks to ensure the zero rate was correctly applied.